junkurihara/jscu/README.md

 Firstly, this library provides following functions that works in most modern browsers and Node.js.
 - ECDSA signing, verification, key generation (P-256/P-384/P-521/P-256K)
+- RSA-PSS/RSASSA-PKCS1-v1_5 signing, verification, key generation.
 - Encryption using ECDH and HKDF.
+- Encryption using RSA-OAEP.
 - Public/private key format conversion between JWK and PEM/DER (SPKI for public/PKCS8 for private)
 - Generation of JWK Thumbprint
 - Generation of X.509 public key certificate from JWK and extraction of JWK public key from X.509 public key certificate.
-Additionally, this library provides random, hash, HMAC and HKDF functions.
+Additionally, this library provides random, hash, aes, HMAC and HKDF functions.

 # Module structure
 The module structure of this library can be illustrated as follows.